 Avocado to moisturize your skin

-Avocado to repair chapped lips
+Avocado to heal chapped lips

-Avocado to soften fine lines look
+Avocado to reduce fine lines

 Mix the pulp from one avocado with a few drops of virgin olive oil to get a homogenous paste.
 Layer over your face and decollete and let act for 30 minutes before rinsing off with lukewarm water.
 Enjoy moist skin!